the practical kitchen

 a hand uses the back of a spoon to spread a generous layer of cinnamon sugar on the left piece of dough, leaving a clean border around the edges.

-Sprinkle the wet dough generously with half the cinnamon sugar mixture, leaving a 1 inch clear border around the edges.
+Sprinkle the wet dough generously with half the cinnamon sugar mixture, leaving a 1 inch border around the edges.

 a hand holding a small spray bottle spritzing the cinnamon sugar with water.